vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 You use the `vic-machine create` command to deploy virtual container hosts (VCHs).

 The `vic-machine create` command provides many options that allow you to customize the deployment of virtual container hosts (VCHs) to correspond to your vSphere environment and to meet your development requirements.
-The following sections present the `vic-machine create` options, grouped by subject matter.
+The following sections present the `vic-machine create` options, grouped by subject area.

 - [Virtual Container Host Placement](vch_placement.md)
 - [Virtual Container Host Security](vch_security.md)